Program Admission Criteria

 - Complete medical physical

-- Immunization records verifying the required MMR, Varicella, PPD, Tdap, Influenza* and Hepatitis B* vaccinations have been administered (*Influenza vaccination received during flu season; Hepatitis B (3 shot series) must be in progress prior to beginning courses or already completed)
+- Immunization records verifying the required MMR, Varicella, PPD, Tdap, Influenza and Hepatitis B vaccinations have been administered (influenza vaccination received during flu season; Hepatitis B (3 shot series) must be already completed or in the progress prior to the beginning of clinical rotations)

-- Current titer levels for required immunizations AND surface antigen for Hepatitis B* (*once the shot series is completed)
+- Current titer levels for required immunizations AND surface antigen for Hepatitis B once the three-shot series is completed

 - 10 Panel Drug Screening